 Now it's finally time to actually set up your card, and we're very close to you being able to spend money from your phone.

-If you open up the app you'll be greeted with a screen that includes your Android sign in and gives you the ability to add a debit or credit card.
+If you open up the app you'll be greeted with a screen that includes your Android sign in and gives you the ability to add a debit or credit card, that can be any kind of card, even a cashback credit card.
 Just press on the plus sign in the bottom-right and you'll be taken to choose a card.

 If you already have a compatible card linked to your Android account, you can just authorize it for Google Pay here.
 If your card isn't linked, just press on the 'add a card button'.